bidursapkota00/web-application-programming-bct/README.md

 - **Monolithic Architecture:**

   - The entire application (UI, business logic, data access) is built as a single, unified code base.
-  - Easy to develop initially, simple to deploy (one file), easier debugging.
+  - Easy to develop initially, simple to deploy, easier debugging.
   - Hard to scale (must scale the whole app, not just bottlenecks),
   - A single bug can crash the whole system.
   - Example: Wordpress CMS